IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 Duration: Ideal for 10-14 years.
 Benefits: Focuses on technology-driven infrastructure projects, offering high growth potential in the rapidly evolving tech landscape.

-!!! info “Add prompt instruction”
+!!! info "Add prompt instruction"

     1. Restatement and Clarification of the Inquiry:
      Repeating the customer’s questions to illustrate comprehension.
 This indicates attentiveness and ensures clarity.